 I’m an Autumn child, and have always loved the Autumn season with the crunchy leaves underfoot, the changing colours of Nature, and the very tangible magic in the air.
 I celebrate Mabon and Samhain, and find the darkening year to carry with it both a beauty and a sadness that can be addictive.

 It is the season of pumpkin soup and apple pie, cinnamon pancakes and spiced tea, cuddles with movies and reaping rewards from the past.
-It is nostalgia, like the 6 of cups that I drew yesterday, it brings back memories of Equinoxes past and sitting under golden brown canopies while reading.
+It is nostalgia, it brings back memories of Equinoxes past and sitting under golden brown canopies while reading.
 It brings back memories of rituals done during the waning year, to bring harmony, happiness and fruitfulness and of course it brings back that sad feeling that Winter will soon follow with its dark, cold, lonely nights.